How to drive a boat

 This is the part most people consider when wondering how to drive a boat.
 Here’s how to turn a boat left or right.
 Once you’re out on the open water, steering the boat — regardless of whether you want to turn the boat left, right, or keep going straight — is simple.
 Turn the tiller (steering wheel) in the direction you want to go as you would with a car.
 The big difference in driving a boat is that there are no brakes, so you must learn how long it takes your boat to stop.

 Practice pulling the throttle back toward neutral and let it gradually slow down.
 When you’re out on the open water with no other boats around, you can try this out to see how your boat reacts and get a real sense of how long it takes to slow down or stop.
-Learn more about boating etiquette, which includes the general rules of operating a boat and interacting with other vessels and boaters on the water.
+Research boating etiquette, which includes the general rules of operating a boat and interacting with other vessels and boaters on the water.

 Learning to sail fundamentally differs from learning to drive a powerboat.
 In sailing, you adjust the sails to control the effect of wind on your boat.
 Learn more about the difference between sailboats vs. powerboats.